JMRI/JMRI/scripts/HOWTO-distribution.md

 ```

-FOR THE LAST TEST RELEASE FROM MASTER BEFORE A PRODUCTION RELEASE:
+- For the last test release before a production release:

 ```
 The release-4.99.6 branch has been created.

-Maintainers, please set the (next series) milestone on pulls from now on, as that will be the next test release from the HEAD of the master branch.
+Maintainers, please set the (next series, i.e. 5.1.1) milestone on pulls from now on, as that will be the next test release from the HEAD of the master branch.

 Jenkins will be creating files shortly at the [CI server](https://builds.jmri.org/jenkins/job/TestReleases/job/4.99.6/)

-If you're developing any additional (post-4.99.6) changes that you want in the JMRI 4.26 production release, please start from this branch, i.e. do `git checkout -b release-4.99.7` to start your work.
+If you're developing any additional (post-4.99.6) changes that you want in the JMRI 5.0 production release, please start from this branch, i.e. do `git fetch; git checkout release-4.99.6; git checkout -b myBranchName` to start your work.
 ```

-- Close the [current milestone](https://github.com/JMRI/JMRI/milestones) with the current release number.
-If there are any items open still (except the main "create release" one) either close them or change/remove the milestone.
-We do this now so that maintainers will put the next milestone on future PRs

-- Pull back to make sure your repository is fully up to date
+- Fetch back to make sure your repository is fully up to date but stay on the release-4.99.6 branch

 ================================================================================
 ## Build Files with Jenkins